-With just 4 ingredients, this is often our first meal on vacation.
-We usually stay in a condo or house for family vacations to save money on meals.
-I’ve packed the ingredients for tomato paste pasta in my suitcase over the years so I can make this for lunch the following day without having to go to the supermarket.
+I’ve been making this pasta for my family for more than 10 years now.
+It’s also one of the most popular recipes on my blog when people are searching for recipes using just tomato pasta and pasta.
+With just three ingredients, this was often our first meal on vacation when my boys were young.
+We used to stay in a condo or house for family vacations to save money on meals.
+I’d pack the ingredients for tomato paste pasta in my suitcase so I could make this for lunch the following day without having to go to the supermarket.

-This is also one of the first recipes I taught my oldest son when he went off the meal plan in college.
-I still remember when I asked what he would miss most about home, he said, “your cooking.”
-Awe…that’s what makes preparing home cooked meals for my boys worth it.
+This is also one of the first recipes I’ve taught my three oldest boys when he went off the meal plan in college.
+They have all missed my cooking after they left home, so this recipe is one of the easiest ways for them to get a taste of home.
+I still remember when I asked my oldest son what he would miss most about home once he was in college.
+He said, “your cooking.”
+Awe…that’s what makes preparing home cooked meals for my boys all these years worth it.

 How To Make Tomato Paste Pasta Sauce

-My kids like this tomato sauce on the thicker side, and enjoy this on spaghetti or penne shaped pasta.
+My kids like this tomato sauce on the thicker side, and enjoy this on spaghetti, farfalle, or penne shaped pasta.
 Add more pasta cooking liquid if you like a thinner sauce, and serve with your favorite shape pasta.

 Easy Tomato Paste Pasta Sauce

-This is the easiest pasta dish, using just four ingredients.
+This is the easiest pasta sauce, using just three ingredients.
 My kids love it!

 - 16 ounces dry pasta gluten-free or whole grain